 In some circumstances it may be useful to connect to a MixRack over a WAN connection.

-dLive Director uses ports 51320 - 51325 UDP and TCP these should be forwarded by your NAT to the IP address of the dLive.
+dLive Director uses port 51321 TCP for control data, and ports 51324+ UDP (one for each connection) for metering data.
+These should be forwarded by your NAT to the IP address of the dLive.
 By default this is 192.168.1.70 and can be changed under "MixRack / Config / Network" either via Director or a Surface.

 These ports cannot be changed, therefore via this method only one MixRack can be connected to at a time.
 To connect to multiple dLive systems you first need to ensure that each system has its own IP address, then you can either use the VPN method as referenced later in this article or by multiple NAT rules setup un-enabled for each MixRack, then only enabling the rule for the MixRack you need to connect to as needed.